Key case steps

 Going to the Employment Tribunal – first steps

 - For many claims and all discrimination claims you will need to comply with a process known as Early Conciliation.
 Early conciliation requires you to contact Acas, the arbitration and conciliation service to let them know you intend to bring a claim in the Employment Tribunal and indicate whether you want to try and settle your proposed claim.
 Even if you do not want to settle your claim you must contact Acas if you intend to bring a claim.
 You can notify Acas via this form.
 At the end of that process, which lasts six weeks, if no settlement is reached (or you do not want to settle) Acas will issue you with a certificate.
+(From 1 December 2025 this 6 week period will be extended to a maximum of 12 weeks for any conciliation forms submitted on or after 1 December 2025).
 That certificate contains a unique reference number that needs to be included on your claim form.

 - If you do not contact Acas as set out above, the Employment Tribunal will reject your claim form.
 This is regardless of the strength of your claim.